 Chris is a Michigan native that made the move to the warmer winters of New Mexico.
 He is a graduate of Western Michigan University with a degree in Environmental Studies.
 He moved to New Mexico in 1999 and has worked at the Center since 2003.

-Chris is the person to contact for scheduling Traveling Ecology Field Programs and public programs at firstname.lastname@example.org
+Chris is the person to contact for scheduling non-APS schools, outreach programs, and public programs at firstname.lastname@example.org

-Vince Case is an APS Resource Teacher housed at the Sandia Mountain Natural History Center.
+Vince Case is an APS Resource Teacher who instructs our Ecology Field Program.

-Vince can be contacted for more information on scheduling APS school groups at email@example.com
+Vince can be contacted for information on scheduling APS school groups at email@example.com

 APS Resource Teacher Steven Henley joined the Sandia Mountain Natural History Center in 2013.

 Originally from Southern California, Steven moved to New Mexico with his family in 2003.
-He earned a B.F.A. in Metalsmithing from California State University, Long Beach and began teaching elementary school in 2001.
-While Steven has taught first, third and fourth grades as a general education teacher, his greatest impact on student learning was made as the fourth grade science and social studies teacher at Tierra Antigua Elementary in Albuquerque.
-There, his students were engaged by hands-on projects and learning focused on inquiry, investigation and discovery.
-Though not formally trained in the natural sciences, he has spent the last twelve years experiencing and studying the landscape, geology, flora and fauna of our state.
+He earned a B.F.A. in Metalsmithing from California State University- Long Beach and began teaching elementary school in 2001.
+Steven has taught first, third and fourth grades as a general education teacher, and his greatest impact on student learning was made as the fourth grade science and social studies teacher at Tierra Antigua Elementary in Albuquerque.
+There, his students engaged in hands-on projects and learning focused on inquiry, investigation and discovery.
+Though not formally trained in the natural sciences, Steven has spent the last twelve years experiencing and studying the landscape, geology, flora and fauna of our state.

 Steven can be contacted at firstname.lastname@example.org